Sourdough Soft Pretzels

 Make the Pretzels (Day 2)

 - Remove the dough from the refrigerator.
-Line 2 baking sheets with parchment paper and coat the parchment paper with vegetable oil.
+Line 2 baking sheets with parchment paper and sprinkle the paper lightly with flour.

-- Turn the cold dough out onto a floured surface and divide into 12 equal pieces.
-Shape each piece into a rope.
+- Turn the cold dough out onto a floured surface and divide into 12 equal pieces and roll each piece into a smooth ball.
+Shape a dough ball into a rope.
 Using flat hands, roll the dough back and forth moving your hands in opposite directions from the middle of the rope towards either end.
 If the dough gets sticky dip your hands in flour and continue.
 The dough should stick to the surface just a little so that the friction will allow you to pull the dough into a long rope.
 The longer and thinner the rope the more open the pretzel shape will be.
 Try to get the rope to about 20"-24"

 - To form a pretzel lift the dough rope on either end and allow the middle to sit on the surface, forming a "U" shape.
 Twist the ends of the rope together 2x and fold the twist over and rest on the center of the "U".
-Lift the pretzel by the two top loops and place on the oiled parchment paper.
+Lift the pretzel by the two top loops and place on the baking sheet.

-- Combine the 2 quarts of water and baking soda in a large pot and bring it to a boil.
+- Meanwhile, combine 2 quarts water and 2 ½ oz baking soda in a large pot and bring it to a boil.
 Preheat the oven to 475 °F.

 - Drop the pretzels into the boiling water for 10 seconds, flip and boil another 10 seconds.
-(I can fit about 3 at a time in my pot, don’t overcrowd the pan).
-Set the boiled pretzels back onto the baking sheets (lined with oiled parchment).
+(I can fit about 3 at a time in my pot, don't overcrowd the pan).
+Set the boiled pretzels onto a cooling rack set over a clean baking sheet.
+Continue boiling all the pretzels.

-- Brush each pretzel with egg white and sprinkle with coarse salt and/or seeds of your choice.
+- Transfer the pretzels back to the baking sheets.
+Brush each pretzel with egg white and sprinkle with coarse salt and/or seeds of your choice.
 Bake until puffed and golden brown, about 15 minutes.
-Turn the sheets halfway through baking so they brown evenly.1 egg white, salt and seeds for garnish
+Turn the sheets halfway through baking so they brown evenly.

 - They’re best eaten warm from the oven.
 They also freeze really well.